Slashdot Log In

 The concept of a patterns book is to facilitate communication between designers, *not* to teach people how to program.
 The idea was started by Erich Gamma et. al. with their seminal book Design Patterns and taken up by other leading authors like Martin Fowler in Patterns of Enterprise Application Architecture.

-While these books may contain hands on examples and therefore be useful in teaching people how to design, their real utility comes when I as a software architect say to a new developer "We're using a Plugin object controlled by the Data Mapper to control this behavior".
-If you know patterns, You know exactly what I'm talking about.
+While these books may contain hands on examples and therefore be useful in teaching people how to design, their real utility comes when I as a software architect say to a new developer "We're using a

 The true pattern in game design (Score:2)